Text Size: A+ A- A • Text Only Site

 • A change in medical director.
 This notification is not necessary when the emergency medical services provider is affiliated with an EMS agency that is on file with the Authority.

-Failure to notify the Authority of any items specified in this rule, may lead to suspension or revocation of an emergency medical services provider license or the licensee being placed on probation.
+Failure to notify the Authority of any items specified in this rule may lead to suspension or revocation of an emergency medical services provider license or the licensee being placed on probation.